What makes highly difficult relationship dissolutions extra difficult?

 - Forgiveness comes after doing grief work, after feeling your feelings of anger, pain, sadness, and betrayal.

 - Forgiveness comes after you have processed your feelings.
 Otherwise, how can you know what you are forgiving?
-Instant forgiveness is often a self-deceptive ploy to escape feeling our feelings, which will continue to cause problems unless faced.
+Instant forgiveness is often a self-deceptive ploy to escape feeling our feelings.
+The situation and our feelings will continue to cause problems unless faced.

 - Forgiveness is better done after holding the abuser accountable & they have made amends, especially if you are still in a relationship with them.
 Otherwise, the abuser will think that s/he is being let off the hook and will have no incentive to change.
 Holding someone accountable is an act of love/respect.
 It is not the same as punishment.